 What Is Accessibility Testing?

-Accessibility testing is all about making apps accessible to individuals with disabilities.
-It applies to those with visual, auditory, or other cognitive impairments.
-As we design our apps, we should keep these people in mind, and conduct adequate testing to guarantee that our software is accessible to all users.
+Accessibility testing is all about making apps accessible to individuals with disabilities, especially those with visual, auditory, or other cognitive impairments.
+The accessibility testing process involves ensuring that a system or component is usable and accessible to the differently abled.
+It's important to keep these people in mind as we design our apps.
+It's also important to conduct adequate testing in order to guarantee that our software is accessible to all users.

 Why Is Accessibility Testing Important?

-Let’s take a real world example to understand the importance of accessibility testing.
+Let’s look at a real-world example to understand the importance of accessibility testing.

 The Domino’s case is one of the most famous cases related to website accessibility.
 Guillermo Robles, a blind man, sued the pizza restaurant because he was unable to order meals on Domino’s website and mobile app despite utilizing screen-reading software.
 The court decided in Robles’ favor, and Domino’s was held accountable for failing to provide an accessible website to those with disabilities.